SoftCircuits/Silk/README.md

 # Silk
 The Simple Interpreted Language Kit (SILK) was designed to make it easy to add scripting and automation to your .NET applications.
+This document describes the basic us of the library.

 #### Also see:
 - [The Silk Language](docs/SilkLanguage.md)